 A master editor and writer who shaped the voice of comic book horror and brought sophistication to mainstream superheroes.

-Archie Goodwin operated in the comic book industry's engine room, a revered figure whose editorial wisdom and crisp writing elevated everything he touched.
-At Warren Publishing in the mid-1960s, he was the architect behind the acclaimed horror anthologies Creepy and Eerie, crafting chilling tales and nurturing artists like Bernie Wrightson.
-His move to Marvel Comics saw him serve a brief but stabilizing term as Editor-in-Chief.
-But his most lasting influence was as a writer-editor, a rare dual-role where he excelled.
-He penned definitive runs on Iron Man and Daredevil, bringing a street-level grit and political intrigue to the latter.
-Perhaps his most celebrated collaboration was with artist Walter Simonson on the sci-fi series 'Star*Slayer' and the epic 'Manhunter' backup feature in Detective Comics, a story noted for its cinematic pacing and dense plotting.
-Goodwin was the consummate professional, a writer's editor who made other creators better.
+Archie Goodwin wrote and edited the definitive 'Manhunter' backup feature with artist Walter Simonson in Detective Comics, a story praised for its cinematic pacing.
+At Warren Publishing in the mid-1960s, he edited the horror anthologies Creepy and Eerie, crafting tales and nurturing artists like Bernie Wrightson.
+He served a brief term as Marvel Comics' Editor-in-Chief.
+He wrote definitive runs on Iron Man and Daredevil, bringing street-level grit and political intrigue to the latter.
+He collaborated with Simonson on the sci-fi series 'Star*Slayer'.
+Born in 1937, Goodwin died in 1998.
+He was a writer's editor who made other creators better through his crisp writing and editorial wisdom.

 1928–1945